codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/localization.rst

 .. literalinclude:: localization/003.php

-Any attempt to set a locale not included in this array will result in the default locale being set.
+.. note:: Any attempt to set a locale not included in this array will result in
+    the :ref:`default locale <setting-the-default-locale>` being set.

 Retrieving the Current Locale
 =============================